 Your strengths: Your laidback nature and ability to see the bigger picture.

 Suggestions: You may want to give a little more structure to your day to make it easier when the kids go back to school after lockdown.
-Try setting a time when they need to dressed and ready to start the day, for example.
+Try setting a time when they need to be dressed and ready to start the day, for example.

 When you were at school your favourite subjects were art, music, drama, technology and literature!
 With a strong creative streak, homeschooling during lockdown gives you the chance to embrace the hobbies you love.
 Plus you can get your kids involved too.